MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-There is a combinator variant of the `Sum` primitive, with the query to be aggregated as an argument.
-Observe that the `Sum()` combinator is evaluated elementwise.
+Following is an equivalent query, using the `Sum` combinator.

     void[OneTo(3) >> Sum(OneTo(It))]
     #=>